IntersectAustralia/excel-fu/module-2/index.markdown

 ## Charting

 Later on we will do some X-Y scatter plots to show time series data.
 For the moment we'll try a [polar style plot](http://en.wikipedia.org/wiki/Polar_coordinate_system).
-These are particularly useful for showing wind direction.
+These are particularly useful for showing wind direction in our example.
 Excel calls these "radar" plots.

 ### Steps